aallyn/GMRI_Rocker/README.md

 `git config --global user.password "yourtoken"`
 `git pull origin main`
 * This should return a message that things are already up to date

+To confirm this all worked, I then typed `rclone lsd your_remote_name:` and was relieved to see all of the google drive folders listed.
+To get these files into the docker container, I ran the following two commands:

+`mkdir /home/aallyn/destination_folder_name`
+`rclone sync "your_remote_name:your_remote_folder_path" "/home/aallyn/destination_folder_name"`

+This took a little time, but eventually I could see I had all of the folders/files I needed!
+I also wrote out a simple .csv file from R and then did the following to see if the file was copied to google drive, and it was!
+`rclone copy --update "/home/aallyn/destination_folder_name/testing.csv" "your_remote_name:your_remote_folder_path/testing.csv"`

 9. Next, I went to work  just like I would normally do!
 When I was done for the day, I stage, committed and pushed my changes from docker container to GitHub online.